Zapit-Optostim/thorlabs-version/README.md

 We are keen to help others build the system, so if you feel you lack information please make contact via GitHub and we will get you up and running.

-If you need additionaly sound-proofing, you can build the custom enclosure, which is found [here](https://github.com/Zapit-Optostim/zapit_CAD)
+If you need additional sound-proofing, you can build the custom enclosure, which is found [here](https://github.com/Zapit-Optostim/zapit_CAD)